aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/finding-absolute-position-of-shape-inside-the-worksheet/_index.md

 ---
-title: Finding Absolute Position of Shape inside the Worksheet with Golang via C++
+title: Finding Absolute Position of Shape in the Worksheet with Golang via C++
-linktitle: Finding Absolute Position of Shape inside the Worksheet
+linktitle: Finding Absolute Position of Shape in the Worksheet
 type: docs
 weight: 8000
 url: /go-cpp/finding-absolute-position-of-shape-inside-the-worksheet/